DapengJiao/k8s-volume-test/README.md

 # Kuberbetes persistent volume test
 This repository contains read/write speed tests for Kubernetes Persistent Volumes (PVs).
+This repo is a clone from "https://github.com/phnmnl/k8s-volume-test" and make tiny modification

 ## How to run the test